You’ve made the biggest decision already – choosing to start a supplement or natural product brand. But what’s next?

 Also, do you have an interesting product story?
 Customers buy products based on emotion, so utilize your story to drive sales.
 Clif Bars were conceptualized on a 175-mile bike ride when the creator realized “other” bars weren’t appetizing and felt he could do better.
 The company doesn’t disclose revenue but estimates are $500 million to $1 billion annually.

 Maybe you’re a mom of a diabetic child so you create sugarless, kid-friendly functional foods.
 Meaningful product stories boost sales by giving people a reason to buy.

 Also consider other marketing options.
 Start a niche newsletter with updates and information valuable to your customers, offer time-sensitive coupons for return visitors, create a loyalty or referral program, cross sell and upsell.

 5. Check-off Legal Obligations

-Don’t be surprised by a legal problem after you start selling.
-New businesses have legal obligations that vary depending depending on business structure and location, so consult a business attorney prior to sales to protect yourself.
+Don’t be surprised by a legal problem after you start selling – get out in front of these issues.
+New businesses have legal obligations that vary depending depending on business structure and location, as well as product identity – so consult a business attorney and a regulatory compliance expert prior to entering into a manufacturing supply contract and Quality Agreement to protect yourself.